guyllaumedemers/UE-AVVM/README.md

  * AVVMDebugger : Is a developer tool module that register descriptor context (i.e cheat extension) and execute draw calls using imgui immediate mode.
  * AVVM : Is a core system for UI development.
 It exposes the base class required to create View Model instance (with the Actor-View-ViewModel paradigm) and register Presenter object with the notification system from which we can forward generic payload information.
  * AVVMOnline : Is an interface exposing general backend request and pre-define data struct to be used with your game.
 Available payloads extend from the expected base class use by the AVVM notification system.
+User defined types exposed here all support serialization through Unreal json object and can be converted back/from string, facilitating interfacing with your backend api.
  * AVVMGameplay : Is a core system for gameplay development.
 It exposes the base class for supporting **Async Resource loading** using FDataRegistryId and **Input/Ability triggering** via tag activation.
  * ...